 Out of Office

 After 21 years of bringing up two boys, Emma finally has more time to herself!
-Lockdown walks have reawakened a love of gardening and landscape – urban and rural – which she documents with photos and video.
-She’s using lockdown to rediscover the French language through Netflix boxsets.
+She loves gardening and landscapes – urban and rural – which she documents with photos and video.
+She’s rediscovered the French language through Netflix boxsets.
 Emma thoroughly recommends “Call My Agent”.